The Uniformization of Certain Algebraic Hypergeometric Functions: Schwarz curves: Ramifications and genera

-Case~(ii) can accordingly occur only if two of the $n$~roots (with multiplicity) of the trinomial equation~(\ref{eq:trinomial3}) coincide; \emph{or}, if the roots are distinct but are proportional to $\{\varepsilon_n^m\}_{m=0}^{n-1},$ the $n$'th roots of unity, so that there are only $(n-1)!$ distinct ordered $n$-tuples $[x_1:\ldots:x_n]\in\mathbb{P}^{n-1}$.
-By computing the discriminant of the trinomial (see~\cite{Lefton82}), one finds that when $\beta\neq0,$ the first of these two subcases occurs only if
+Case~(ii) can accordingly occur only if two of the $n$~roots (with multiplicity) of the trinomial $x^n-\nobreak gx^p-\nobreak \beta$ giving rise to~$\mathfrak{p}$ coincide; \emph{or}, if the roots are distinct but are proportional to $\{\varepsilon_n^m\}_{m=0}^{n-1}$, the $n$'th roots of unity, so that there are only $(n-1)!$ distinct ordered $n$-tuples $[x_1:\ldots:x_n]\in\mathbb{P}^{n-1}$.
+By evaluating the compact and elegant formula for the discriminant of the trinomial~\cite{Greenfield84,Lefton82}, one finds that when $\beta\neq0$, the first of these two subcases occurs only if